Been getting some questions about my robots.txt file and what certain things do.

 Very helpful post for me as I have been looking how to use the robots.txt file in this way for some time.

 I didn’t initially include a robots.txt in my blog and never had any issues with dupe content.
 It wasn’t until just recently I decided to add one, more for experimental purposes.
 So far, search engine traffic hasn’t improved or declined either way.
-Wordpress out of the box isn’t great for SEO purposes, but with minor tweeks, I find that a robots.txt isn’t really necessary.
+WordPress out of the box isn’t great for SEO purposes, but with minor tweeks, I find that a robots.txt isn’t really necessary.

 -Guy